orca-io/orca-challenges/challenge-ais-design/readme.md

 Deliverable
 -----

+The primary goal of this task is to understand the process you've taken to reach the final result and the considerations and compromises you've made.
+The final result does not need to be "pixel-perfect".

 1. Document the steps you've taken to research the problem.
 2. Document the various iterations you've done – even those discarded.
 3. Present the final result in whatever form you'd like.